-When it comes to SaaS, they have an impressive catalog including Appriss, who poer data analytics solutions to address risk; Campaign Monitor, an email marketing tool; and DrillingInfo, a workflow optimization tool for the gas and oil industry.
+When it comes to SaaS, they have an impressive catalog including Appriss, who offers data analytics solutions to address risk; Campaign Monitor, an email marketing tool; and DrillingInfo, a workflow optimization tool for the gas and oil industry.

-Founded in 1998, Ventech’s expertise are in early-stage investment for startups in the B2B and B2C arena.
+Founded in 1998, Ventech’s expertise is in early-stage investment for startups in the B2B and B2C arena.
 Their investments cover the whole spectrum of industry sectors, mainly focused in Europe.
 Investing between €2 million and €5 million in Series A rounds, they do offer slightly lower investments for seed rounds.

 They are looking to be lead investors for innovative tech companies who are producing disruptive technology, especially in the enterprise field.
 They have offices spread across Europe, with VenTech China investing in Asian companies.

-Focused on the European market, Prime Ventures invest in technology and tech-related fields using capital and expertise to build a network of founders that can become global leader in their fields.
+Focused on the European market, Prime Ventures invest in technology and tech-related fields using capital and expertise to build a network of founders that can become a global leader in their fields.

 They manage around 700 million euros and work from offices in The Netherlands and the UK.
 They focus on high-level entrepreneurs who want to push for international expansion, turning their attention to digital media, e-commerce, software, infrastructure services, and communications.